Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Introduction

 The rest of the paper is organized as follows.
-In section \ref{sec: setup}, we briefly introduce the PB equation from a microscopic point of view and some basic setup.
-In section \ref{sec: model}, we present an approximating model by truncating the domain.
-In section \ref{sec: RBM}, we explain the details of the direct simulation approach to the PB equation in a truncated domain using RBM and address several issues in implementation.
-In section \ref{sec: approx}, we obtain an error estimate in Theorem \ref{thm: convergence}, which demonstrates that the solution of the approximating PB equation converges exponentially to the solution of the original PB equation in some special cases.
-Numerical tests are given in section \ref{sec: numerics}, which show that our method can well capture the screening layer.
+In section \ref{sec: setup}, we briefly introduce the PNP and PB equations from a microscopic point of view and some basic setup.
+In section \ref{sec: model}, we present an approximate model by truncating the domain and we obtain an error estimate in section \ref{sec: approx}, which demonstrates that the solution of the approximate PB equation converges exponentially to the solution of the original PB equation in some special cases.
+In section \ref{sec: RBM}, we explain the details of the random batch particle methods for the PNP and PB equations in a truncated domain and address several important issues in implementation.
+Numerical examples are given in section \ref{sec: numerics}, which show the effectiveness of the random batch particle methods in solving the PNP and PB equations.
 Concluding remarks are drawn in section \ref{sec: Conclusions}.